 Booking a ferry in Greece is easy.
 It can be done safely, directly after searching on a comparison website such as Ferryhopper.
 This will make sure you can compare all companies and times available on one website before you book, instead of having to browse the website of different ferry companies.
 They have even implemented the bonus / loyalty programmes of the ferry companies into their platform.
 So you can save your points and miles even when booking through Ferryhopper.

 All you need to do is select the route and date and follow the steps.
 It’s important to check the timetable of the specific route you’re taking as ferry times can change depending on the destination and the time of year.
-To make it easy for you, I’ve implemented their search engine into my website on a separate page (click here).
+To make it easy for you, I’ve implemented their search engine into my website.
+You can start searching directly with the search engine below.

 A ticket can also be booked online, over the phone or at a ticket counter in the port directly with the ferry company.
 Most ferry companies nowadays offer e-check in.
 If you use this service, you will get e-tickets in your e-mail and you can go straight to the ferry when leaving (for) an island.
 In case you still want or need to pick up a paper ticket, you can mostly do it in the port, where the ferry companies offices are located.

 Yes, it might be cheaper to book your ferry tickets for Greece in advance.
 There are lots of earlybird discounts in the beginning of every year.
 So if you know your dates and route, why not book straight away?
 Later on in the year there might only be more expensive fares available and no discounts anymore.

 In July and August, popular ferry routes (such as from and to Santorini and Mykonos) definitely do sell out.
 So for that reason it is also advised to pre-book.

 However, definitely not all ferry tickets should be booked in advance.
 Some routes are operated by 10 to 20 vessels per day and you will always find a passenger spot.
 If you travel by car you can also best book as soon as you know your time and dates.